-Economic Impact - Grow our economy in a socially and environmentally responsible manner, through the responsible application of science and technology.
+GOAL 1: ECONOMIC IMPACT - Grow our economy in a socially and environmentally responsible manner, through the responsible application of science and technology.

-Goal / Objective 2015 - 2016 KPI Target Final Results Achieve enhanced economic impact targets, expanding the horizon to include rest-of-Canada and rest-of- 1.1 Achieve economic impacts of \$500 million, comprising impacts in Saskatchewan of at least \$403 million (measure the actual breakdown by Saskatchewan, rest-of-Canada (RoC) and rest-of-world (RoW). \$484M in Saskatchewan world impacts, while developing and testing methodologies for assessing the extent to which such impacts are achieved in socially and environmentally responsible manners.
-1.2 Ensure at least 70% of SRC's projects are also focused on, or at least contain, a substantial component of achieving positive socio-environmental impacts (again measuring the actual breakdown by Saskatchewan, RoC and RoW).
-44%
+OBJECTIVE: Achieve enhanced socio-economic impact targets, focused on Saskatchewan but also including rest-of-Canada and rest-of-world impacts.

+KPI TARGET RESULT 1.1 Achieve economic impacts of \$525 million in Saskatchewan. \$513M 1.2 Ensure at least 70% of SRC's projects are also focused on, or at least contain, a substantial component of achieving positive socio-environmental impacts (again measuring the actual breakdown by Saskatchewan, RoC and RoW).
+96% of significant projects

-Best Employer - Become a "best" employer with highly engaged employees.
+GOAL 2: BEST EMPLOYER - Become a 'best' employer with highly engaged employees.